frsong/tf-examples/README.md

 ## Variational autoencoder with MNIST

-* `vae.py` implements a variational autoencoder based on the code from https://jmetzen.github.io/2015-11-27/vae.html.
+* `vae.py` implements a VAE based on the code from https://jmetzen.github.io/2015-11-27/vae.html.

 ```
 Variables